 The Office for National Statistics (ONS) publish an ‘Annual Survey of Hours and Earnings’.
-Last year graphic designers were found to be earning an average of £26,490 in a year.
-This median can’t set a precedent for fair pay since it obscures income disparities across class, gender, and race.
+In 2022 graphic designers were found to be earning an average of £30,052 before tax in a year.
+This median can’t set a precedent for fair pay because it obscures income disparities across class, gender, and race.

-Our pay is set at £23,000 each.
-This amount takes our personal living costs into account, allows for a few wants (as opposed to MIS needs), and some savings.
-It means our studio gets more chances to collaborate with people who share our values.
+Our pay is set at £26,500 each.
+Under the ONS average means our studio gets a few more chances to collaborate with people who share our values.
+The amount considers our personal circumstances, allows for a few wants (as opposed to MIS needs), and savings.
 You might think that this number is too high, or too low.
 Maybe you think it’s fair.
-Our decision to publish it could invite tough questions about entitlement.
+Our decision to publish it invites questions about entitlement.
 That’s all fine.
 Conversations about money can lead to positive change:

 “Just as it shouldn’t only be up to people of colour to call out racism, or for women to call out sexism, it shouldn’t only be up to those who feel underpaid to call out financial privilege.
 That is not to say it’s easy to own up to privilege, but ultimately admitting a privilege is like calling out a prejudice: it shows an awareness of the systems around us.
 We need to accept that recognising our privilege, or having it called out by others, is not a negative judgement on us as individuals, but an important recognition of the society we live in.”

 Our studio costs, living costs, and rates, are connected and open to change.
 We don’t know what the future holds.
 We do know that we like the advice put forward in Yanis Varoufakis’ book Talking to My Daughter About the Economy: A Brief History of Capitalism;